 Hopes, fears and misconceptions in the presentee culture

-Topics such as mobile work, digitization or changes in the working world trigger hopes and fears among executives and employees.
+Topics such as mobile working, digitization or changes in the world of work trigger hopes and fears among managers and employees.
 At the same time, they are an important employer branding argument for many employers.
-Especially in Germany, the topic is still seen as rather critical.
-Many medium-sized companies are still dominated by traditional structures: the boss wants to see and control that his employees are also doing something.
+In Germany in particular, the topic is still viewed quite critically.
+In many, especially medium-sized companies, there are still quite traditional structures: The boss wants to see and control that his employees are doing something.

 With this presentism, many employers make the mistake, in my view, of linking the success of an employee to time, attendance, and job performance.
 That even more performance does not necessarily bring more success, I have already 10 years ago in my bestseller The 110% lie written.
 My conclusion: the topic must be thought further than is done in many cases.

 Time expenditure and performance are paradigms that were justified in the industrial age with its structured way of production, but in the digital age are increasingly obsolete: much more in the new world of work on creative thinking.
 And that does not work at the touch of a button, but often in unusual places.
 Who has not experienced the solution to a problem in the shower in the evening, in bed in the evening or hiking?
 LinkedIn co-founder Konstantin Guericke For this purpose, even holds his meetings while hiking.